2025-1-MCC1/Projeto2/README.md

 ## Grupo: Byte Brothers

-## Integrantes:
-- Ana Clara Keiko Ribeiro Hagiwara da Silva
+## Integrantes: <a href="https://www.linkedin.com/in/ana-clara-keiko-ribeiro-da-silva-970063341">Ana Clara Keiko Ribeiro Hagiwara da Silva</a>, <a href="www.linkedin.com/in/gabriel-diniz-b4a233345">Gabriel Vazquez Mamede Diniz</a>, <a href="https://www.linkedin.com/in/victorbarq/">Luiz Miguel de Toledo</a>
-- Gabriel Vazquez Mamede Diniz
-- Luiz Miguel de Toledo

-## Professores Orientadores:
-- Adriano Felix Valente
-- Joyce Daniele Tavares
-- Luis Fernando dos Santos Pires
-- David de Oliveira Lemes
-- Renata Muniz do Nascimento
-- Victor Bruno Alexander Rosetti de Quiroz
+## Professores Orientadores: <a href="https://www.linkedin.com/in/adriano-valente-534576135/">Adriano Felix Valente</a>, <a href="www.linkedin.com/in/gabriel-diniz-b4a233345">Joyce Daniele Tavares</a>, <a href="https://www.linkedin.com/in/luisspires/">Luis Fernando dos Santos Pires</a>, <a href="https://buscatextual.cnpq.br/buscatextual/visualizacv.do?metodo=apresentar&id=K4126458J6">David de Oliveira Lemos</a>, <a href="https://buscatextual.cnpq.br/buscatextual/visualizacv.do?metodo=apresentar&id=K4933661J8">Renata Muniz do Nascimento</a>, <a href="https://www.linkedin.com/in/victorbarq/">Victor Bruno Alexander Rosetti de Quiroz</a>

 ## Descrição